-I defended my thesis in public health, An intersectional approach in social epidemiology: Understanding health heterogeneity, at the Medical Faculty’s Unit for social epidemiology in 2017.
+I defended my thesis in Public Health, An intersectional approach in social epidemiology: Understanding health heterogeneity, at the Unit for social epidemiology, Lund University, in 2017.
 Since then I have worked at the Department of Gender studies and the Medical faculty, LU.
 Since 2021 I am associate professor (docent) in Public Health.

 - Intimate partner violence

 I am now doing research (together with Lena Gunnarsson) on attitudes towards and alternative knowledge claims about the copper IUD and the HPV-vaccine, primarily as these are communicated and discussed in Swedish social media (Forte, 2018-00951).
 I am also working (together with Anna-Karin Ivert) with a smaller project concerning the implementation of Region Skåne’s regional guidelines on intimate partner violence.
 Apart from this, I do research on health inequalities using an intersectional perspective.

 My teaching is focused on contact surfaces between public health/medicine and gender studies, and on quantitative method.

 Displaying of publications.
 Sorted by year, then title.